-In IVF: The egg and the semen (containing multiple sperms) are left in a petri dish and the most fertile one fertilizes the egg, which means no assistance is given to the sperm, this process happens naturally.
+The egg and the semen (containing multiple sperms) are left in a petri dish and the most fertile one fertilizes the egg, which means no assistance is given to the sperm, this process happens naturally.
 This is possible only when the sperms have normal vitality and motility i.e. they have the power to reach and fertilize the egg.

-In ICSI: The best sperm is selected from the semen by an embryologist, and injected into the egg for fertilization.
+The best sperm is selected from the semen by an embryologist, and injected into the egg for fertilization.
 A layer of cells is also from the egg to make the sperm entry easier ( Denudation ).This is done when the sperms lack the ability to fertilize on their own and need assistance for the process.